ArthurSonzogni/chromiumos-platform2/vm_tools/cros_im/README.md

 From M112, `cros-im` is installed by apt automatically.

 ## Building with pdebuild
-.deb packages for bullseye on supported architectures (arm64, armhf, amd64, i386) can be built and installed using the following commands.
+.deb packages for bullseye and bookworm on supported architectures (arm64, amd64, i386) can be built and installed using the following commands.

 **Crostini users:** Please note that these do not work on a Crostini terminal